 Primarily geared toward students in computer science, specifically women and minorities.

 African Studies Grants and Fellowships

 Must major in African Studies.
-Provided by the University of Pennsylvania.

 Congressional Hispanic Caucus Institute, Inc.